This is a guide to Zagreb, Croatia’s Capital which also geographically lies a bit off the tourist trails.

-It is certainly worth it strolling a bit around this neighborhood and paying attention to the wonderful architecture mainly from the 18th century.
+It is certainly worth it to stroll a bit around this neighborhood and pay attention to the wonderful architecture mainly from the 18th century.

 Stop for a moment at the Katarinin Trg, obviously, named after the Saint Catherine of Alexandria Church which was built in the 16th century and is known for its opulent baroque interior.